• Skip to primary navigation

 Welding processes

 One mistake that many beginners make while choosing an entry-level welder is not considering the welding process.
-Thus, they excitedly buy a “top-of-the-line” welder, start welding, and discover that the welder’s process is wrong for the material.
+They often jump right in and buy a “top-of-the-line” welder, start welding, and discover that the welder’s process is wrong for the material.

 Some welders have complicated processes that the newbie might not understand.

-To assist you, we will consider the different processes and highlight which ones you should avoid as a newbie, and those are easy to do.
+To assist you, I’ll highlight which ones you should avoid as a newbie and those easy to start with.

 • MIG/Flux-Cored Welding